(Effective Fall 2016)

 - More Information about Heating, Ventilation & Air Conditioning Technology

-The curriculum provides knowledge and training in the air conditioning, hydronic heating, temperature and humidity control, air circulation, duct and pipe system design and layout, thermostats, ventilating equipment, automatic controls, commercial refrigeration layout and installation, and piping practices.
-Students learn to install and repair equipment in the lab segments of the major.
+The curriculum provides knowledge and hands on application in the air conditioning, hydronic heating, temperature and humidity control, air circulation, duct and pipe system design and layout, thermostats, ventilating equipment, automatic controls, commercial refrigeration layout and installation, and piping practices.
+Students learn to install, troubleshoot and repair equipment in the lab segments of the major.
 The combination of lab practice and theory prepares students for employment and advancement in today's heating, ventilation, and air conditioning (HVAC) and mechanical contracting industry.
 The HP curriculum incorporates two classes in the fourth semester that are dedicated to Commercial Mechanical Systems.
-Students can complete two additional courses if they wish to petition for the Plumbing Certificate (PH) upon graduation (see Additional Information for details).
+Students enrolled in the Dual Degree (HP/PH) can complete two additional courses (4 total credits) if they wish to petition for the Plumbing Certificate (PH) upon graduation (see Additional Information for details).

-Refrigeration and air conditioning, heating (HVAC) equipment mechanic, estimator, sales representative, air conditioning technician, industrial physical plant maintenance, plumber and environmental control specialist.
+Refrigeration and air conditioning, heating (HVAC) equipment mechanic, estimator, sales representative, air conditioning technician, industrial physical plant maintenance, plumbing technician and environmental control specialist.